 Radiological dynamic evolution: severity and timing

-Almost all the reports present a short-term radiological follow-up, focusing on the first few weeks from the symptoms' appearance and studying serial CT scan approximately in the first 4 wk during hospitalization (Table 1).
+Almost all the reports present a short-term radiological follow-up, focusing on the first few weeks from the symptoms appearance and studying serial CT scan approximately in the first 4 wk during hospitalization (Table 1).

 It has been observed that the initial CT features and dynamic evolution of COVID-19 pneumonia have specific characteristics and regularity.